Adaptive Non-parametric Estimation of Mean and Autocovariance in Regression with Dependent Errors: Numerical Simulations

-The top row and bottom left plot in Figure \ref{fig:fun} show all three regression functions (black lines).
-The data (grey lines) are simulated using a zero-mean Gaussian noise process with the correlation matrix ${\mathcal{R}}_{i,j}= \cos(6.5 \cdot j)\exp(-|i-j|/20)$.
-Elements ${\mathcal{R}}_{1,j}$, $j=1,\ldots,200$ are shown in the bottom right plot of Figure \ref{fig:fun}.
-All three functions are to be estimated with the method of \cite{Herrmann:1992} (further denoted by HER), with function {\tt gamm} (denoted by GAM) and with our approach (denoted by BAS).
+The plots in the top row of Figure \ref{fig:fun} show both regression functions.
+The middle and bottom rows show the first $100$ elements of the first row of $\bm{{R}}_1$ (middle, left) and $\bm{{R}}_2$ (bottom, left) and the corresponding spectral densities (middle and bottom right).

 Before we summarise the simulation results, we demonstrate how our method works in practice.
 The data are simulated as described above with the regression function $f_1\in {\cal W}_3$ and ARMA$(2,2)$ dependence in the residuals.
-After Algorithm~\ref{alg:estimation_procedure} has converged, one checks the estimate for $q$.
-The top left plot of Figure \ref{fig:eBsc} shows estimating equation $T_q(\hat\lambda,q,\hat{\bm{R}\,})$, which is zero at $q$ which is very close to $3$, as it should for $f_1\in{\cal{W}}_3$.
-Next, the corresponding estimate for $f$ is obtained; it is shown in the top right plot of Figure~\ref{fig:eBsc}, together with the data (black dots) and confidence bands (grey area) constructed as described in Section~\ref{sec:estimators:coverage}.
-The estimate for ${\mathcal{R}}_{1,j}$, $j=1,\ldots,50$ is shown in the bottom left plot of the same figure in black, which nearly coincides with the truth shown in grey.
+After Algorithm~\ref{alg:estimation} has converged, one checks the estimate for $q$.
+The top left plot of Figure \ref{fig:eBsc} shows the estimating equation $T_q(\hat\lambda,q,\hat{\bm{R}\,})$ which has a zero very close to $q=3$, as it should for $f_1\in{\cal{W}}_3$.
+Next, the corresponding estimate for $f$ is obtained; it is shown in the top right plot of Figure~\ref{fig:eBsc}, together with the data (black dots) and 95\% confidence bands (grey area) constructed as described in Section~\ref{sec:estimators:coverage} (we used $L=\log n$.)
+The estimate for ${{R}}_{1,j}$, $j=1,\ldots,50$ is shown in the bottom left plot of the same figure in black, which nearly coincides with the true autocorrelations, which are shown in grey.
 This estimate was reconstructed by the discrete Fourier transform of the estimate of the spectral density, shown in black in the bottom right plot of Figure~\ref{fig:eBsc}.
 The true spectral density is shown in the same plot in grey.
-Hence, our method allows for simultaneous, fully automatic and non-parametric estimation of $q$, $\lambda$ and ${\mathcal{R}}$.
-However, in the simulation below we fixed $q=2$ to ensure comparability of all three estimators, which all should have the same rate of convergence $n^{-{2/5}}$.
+Hence, our method allows for simultaneous, fully automatic and nonparametric estimation of $f$ (with data driven $q$, $\lambda$) and ${\bm{{R}}}$.

+To the best of our knowledge, there is no other fully nonparametric method for joint estimation of mean and auto-covariance available.
+Nonetheless, we consider several approaches that can be at least partly compared to our method.
+Among approaches that make a parametric assumption on $\bm{ R}$ we consider the well-established method based on splines that is implemented in the statistical software R in the function {\tt gamm} of package {\sl mgcv}, see \cite{Wood:2017}.
+We apply this estimation procedure (further denoted by GAM) to the processes with parametric structure of $\{\epsilon(t_i)\}_{i=1}^n$ only and set the correlation structure parameters in {\tt gamm} to the truth, which is not available in practice.